Skip to content

 • CLEAN-AP™ is an integrated process providing a single algorithm for ground clutter detection and filtering on a bin-by-bin basis.

-The unique clutter filtering ability of CLEAN-AP™ is vital when being used as part of an integrated network.
-By greatly improving the accuracy of base data, benefits occur throughout the entire system, from data collection and integration to forecast models, and ultimately leading to more effective forecasts and alerting for the general public.
+The unique clutter-filtering ability of CLEAN-AP™ is vital when being used as part of an integrated network.
+By significantly improving the accuracy of base data, benefits occur throughout the system, from data collection and integration to forecast models, ultimately leading to more effective forecasts and alerts for the general public.

 CLEAN-AP™ trademark owned by The Board of Regents of the University of Oklahoma